Treatment for PTSD

 Separation stress occurs when a caregiver is unavailable

 Although children usually manage to endure this ordeal, they often do so by adopting a defensive stance of emotional detachment.
-They tend to become excessively self-absorbed and self-reliant.
+They tend to become excessively self-absorbed and dependent.
 As a result, they may harbour lingering doubts about their ability to elicit care and affection, and their demean or may appear odd and aloof.
 Such behaviour can make it difficult for them to form close relationships with others.

 From Shell Shock to PTSD